César Rosales

 César Miguel Rosales Tardío (born 9 November 1970 in Lima, Peru) is a former Peruvian footballer.

 Club career

 Rosales played for a number of clubs in Peru, including Ciclista Lima and Alianza Lima.
-He also had a spell with Paniliakos in the Greek Super League.
+He also had a spell with Paniliakos in the Super League Greece.

 International career

 Rosales made four appearances for the senior Peru national football team from 1994 to 1997.